carlodev/SegregatedVMSSolver.jl/paper/paper.md

 ### Weak Scalability
 Weak scalability measures how well a parallel code maintains performance when the problem size is kept constant per processor, and the number of processors increases.
-On each processor there are `50x50` elements, the number of dofs is kept constant at `30K dfos/procs`.
+On each processor there are `50x50` elements, the number of dofs is kept constant at `30K dofs/procs`.

 ![Weak Scalability](images/WEAK_TGV.png){ width=50%  }

 # Acknowledgements
 The authors would like to acknowledge the Royal Higher Institute for Defense for funding this research through the project MSP21/02 Numerical and Experimental Low Speed High Altitude Wing (NELSHAW).
-Many thanks professor Bart Janssens for his invaluable support, patience and feedback.
+Many thanks professor to Bart Janssens for his invaluable support, patience and feedback.

 # References